Heroku Cloud Platform for App Deployment and Scalable Development

 Heroku dashboard screenshot showing core features, workspace, and platform design

-Key Features of Heroku
+Key features of Heroku

 Dynos and Containers